 Dichromatism (Anopia) Only two different cone types.
-Third one is missing completely.
+The third one is missing completely.

-Anomalous trichromatism (Anomaly) All three types exists but with shifted peaks of sensitivity for one of them, which results in a smaller color spectrum.
+Anomalous trichromatism (Anomaly) All three types exist but with shifted peaks of sensitivity for one of them, which results in a smaller color spectrum.

 Based on the cone type missing or defective, there are many types of colorblindness, for e.g, if a person is missing (anopia) red cones (protan) its called Proto-anopia, if they have malfunctioned (anomaly) red cones(protan) its called Proto-anomaly, similar for all the other 2 cone types.

 And below image shows how different wavelengths are missing or disoriented from the normal cone curves,